 Operating System: The typical choices are Microsoft Windows and Apple OS X. The majority of faculty use Windows, however, Mac usage is increasing.
 The IT staff is most well versed in Windows and Linux, but increasingly is supporting Macs.

 Alternative Resources: It is not necessary or advisable for you to plan that all of your computing take place on your laptop.
 Learn about and take advantage of what the department offers through its infrastructure.
-The Computing Lab in Room 135 is always available and provides a software baseline of widely used and specialized applications.
 The Sociology Linux System is available and remotely accessible from anywhere for data management, analysis and access to a repository of social science secondary data.
 Shared data arrangements can be set up for collaborative research and dedicated space for large data research projects can be arranged.
 To the extent that suitable machines are available, office desktops are made available for shared or dedicated use with login access to your network directory and network printers.

 Lifespan: Because they are schlepped around, laptops are more prone to breakage and wear.
 The realistic lifespan of a laptop used as a primary PC is four years or less.
 They are subject to screen breakage and keyboard spills.
 Laptops purchased through the Duke Computer Store are more expensive than ones purchased online or through big box stores, but for the extra money you get the benefit of a complete care 3 or 4 year warranty with on campus repair service.
 Consumer grade machines typically have a one year warranty and require shipment back to the manufacturer for repair.
 The extra money can be well spent.

 Physical Security: Graduate student offices have multiple occupants and are sometimes left open and vacant.
-An unattended laptop is an appealing target for thieves.
 A security cable attached to your desk and the laptop cannot prevent theft, but it is a deterrent.
-Exercise caution and awareness when using your laptop in the library and other public spaces.
+Do not leave your laptop unattended in your office, the library and other public spaces.
 Mark your laptop with stickers or other identifiers that make it easy to spot and deters others from picking it up by mistake.

-Digital Security: You should have antivirus software (such as McAfee) installed and updating daily.
+Digital Security: You should have antivirus software (such as Symantec) installed and updating daily.
 Make sure that your operating system is regularly updated.
 If you start to observe unusual laptop behavior, it may be compromised.
 Bring it in for the IT staff to look at.
 Apply full disk encryption to avoid loss of sensitive or restricted information if stolen.

 Data Security: Your laptop should not be the only place you store copies of academic and professional files.
 Consider the following options to ensure multiple copies of important work:

-- Use of your network drive on the departmental file server.
+- Network storage on the departmental file server.
 [Network space should not be used for personal MP3, digital photo and video collections.]

 - Copy or sync to other PCs you own, such as a desktop.